-Then by your 30s it probably changed in ways you never could have predicted a decade ago.
+Then by your 30s, it probably changed in ways you could never have predicted a decade ago.

-Before you decide to make that career change from finance manager to scented candle maker, you need to get real about the path to happiness (and income) in front of you.
+Before you decide to make that career change from finance manager to scented candle maker, you need to get real about the challenges and opportunities that lie ahead.

 When you CAN make a career change

-- Example: Your husband’s best friend hires you to oversee operations for his small business
+- You have a strong network connection or recommendation.
+For example, your husband’s friend hires you to oversee operations for his small business.

 When you CANNOT make a career change

 Again, there are variations on this list, but most professionals should consider staying put if these situations apply to them.

 - You’re close to retirement.
 If you’re within a few years of retiring, stick it out in your current profession and get yourself a countdown clock to keep track of the days until you’re out of there.

 - You would need to invest more than $100K in formal training.
 Look, it’s a lot to take on loads of new debt later in your life.
 If you have a ton of money, go for it.
 But, if you don’t, think long and hard about the cost/benefits of investing in new training.

 - You would need to invest years of your life in formal education.
 Time is the greatest gift you have.
 If you don’t enjoy the process of learning, you’ll never commit your time to complete a new degree or certification.
 People who are life-long learners do this naturally.
 If you’re not one to take a course on a whim just for the hell of it, don’t invest your precious time into years of education.